FuelLabs/sway-standards/standards/src_2/README.md

 ## Errors

 In Sway, errors are recommended to be enums.
-They shall follow the same structure and order for inline documentation as described above for enums.
-Some sections may not apply to each error.
-When a section is not relevant it shall be omitted.
+They SHALL follow the same structure and order for inline documentation as described above for enums.
+Some sections MAY NOT apply to each error.
+When a section is not relevant it SHALL be omitted.

 ## Logs

 In Sway, logs are recommended to be structs.
-They shall follow the same structure and order for inline documentation as described above for structs.
-Some sections may not apply to each log.
-When a section is not relevant it shall be omitted.
+They SHALL follow the same structure and order for inline documentation as described above for structs.
+Some sections MAY NOT apply to each log.
+When a section is not relevant it SHALL be omitted.

 ## Storage

 The following describes the structure and order of inline documentation for variables within the storage block.
-Some sections may not apply to each storage variable.
-When a section is not relevant it shall be omitted.
+Some sections MAY NOT apply to each storage variable.
+When a section is not relevant it SHALL be omitted.

 #### - Description